Josika-IT/miniproj/README.md

 ----------
 Objective
-To design and implement a menu-driven ATM management application in C that performs basic banking operations using structures and file handling.
+-To design and implement a menu-driven ATM management application in C that performs basic banking operations using structures and file handling.
 -----------
 ## Features
 - Create a new bank account